mike4192/spotMicro/README.md

 Or just build entire project:
 `catkin build`

+#### Servo Configuration

+Comprehensive instructions for servo installation, calibration, and configuration can be found in [servo_calibration](servo_calibration.md) markdown document.

 #### Running:
 Open at least 3 ssh sessions to the raspberry pi (e.g. via tmux for convenience).
 Start at least the the following 3 nodes, some are optional as noted: